berintanemanuel/YTRemoveContent/README.md

 3. Select the directory you have extracted the project to.
 Done!

 How to install: (Firefox)
+1. Download zip on github and extract it to a directory on your computer.
-1. Go to about:debugging and from the left go to "This Firefox"
+2. Search "about:debugging" in the search bar of the browser.
+On the left side, go to "This Firefox".
-2. In the "Temporary Extensions" section click "Load Temporary Add-on"
+3. In the "Temporary Extensions" section click "Load Temporary Add-on".
-3. In the directory you have extracted the project select the "manifest.json" file.
+4. In the directory you have extracted the project select the "manifest.json" file.
 Done!

-Shorts are removed by default, they can be enabled by commenting the disabling code in the file scripts/remove-shorts.js.
-Instruction are also provided in the specific file.
+Shorts are removed by default, they can be enabled by changing the variable "REMOVE_SHORTS" found at the top of file "scripts/remove-shorts.js" from "true" to "false".

 How to remove videos containing certain keywords in their title:
 1. Go to data/keywords.json